marinuslouw/exegetic-new-site/content/careers/data-scientist-senior.md

 	"Proficient with Git",
 	"* Comfortable in a UNIX environment and with shell scripting", "* Knowledge of distributed and cloud computing",
-	"* Exposure to web scraping",
+	"* Exposure to web scraping and web APIs",
 	"* Familiarity with applied optimisation techniques"
 	]
 requirements_other: [